-Checklists can help to make complicated processes more efficient and avoid mistakes.
+Checklists can help make complicated processes more efficient and avoid mistakes.

-But how to create a good checklist?
+But how do you create a good checklist?
 Here is a short guide:

 Checklists conception